btemplep/authzee/README.md

 - `MainProcessCompute` - process authorization requests synchronously in the main thread - not async
 - `MultiprocessCompute` - process authorization requests asynchronously.
 Distributes work to a process pool
 - `ThreadedCompute` - Process authorization requests asynchronously.
 Distributes work to a thread pool.
-Note that because of the GIL, using multiple threads may actually be slightly slower than `MainProcessCompute`, but it allows for somewhat async behavior.
+Note that because of the GIL, using multiple threads may actually be slightly slower than `MainProcessCompute`.
+While it's not truly parallel processing, it will not block the main thread.

 ```python
 from authzee import (